 Sponsors and students must attend all rallies.
-All students must sit with their own sponsor during the rally.
-Sponsors are also expected to PROHIBIT students from booing or using camera flashes at inappropriate times.
-Students who are too ill to attend scheduled activities are to remain in the care of their sponsor.
+All students must sit with their own sponsors during the rally.
+Sponsors are also expected to keep students from booing or using flash attachments at inappropriate times.
+Students who are too ill to attend scheduled activities are to remain in the care of their sponsors.